 Students with SEND or certain health conditions can face additional safeguarding challenges.
 They may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.
 Students with SEND are more likely to be abused by other children.
-The barriers to recognising abuse, neglect and exploitation of this group of children can include:
+The barriers to recognising abuse and neglect of this group of children can include: